Finding the Right MP3 Battery

 You can make sure you get the most from your new battery by keeping your battery charged.
 If you’ve misplaced the charger that came with your phone (or if you never had one to begin with), check out our selection to find one that works with your device.

-Batteries Plus Bulbs also offers repair services for most MP3 players, phones, and tablets.
+Batteries Plus Bulbs also offers Apple iPod repair services.
 Whether it’s a broken screen or a faulty charger port, the associates at your local Batteries Plus Bulbs store can help.

 Recycling MP3 Batteries

 Batteries Plus Bulbs is also an industry leader for MP3 battery recycling.
 Learn more about our recycling programs for consumers and businesses.